elementor/static-html-output/readme.txt

 = 6.6.6 =

- * Enhancement: prevent vendor notices distorting WP2Static UI
+ * Enhancement: prevent vendor notices distorting StaticHTMLOutput UI
  * Enhancement: warn when DOMDocument not available
  * Enhancement: warn when ZIP extension not available for Netlify deploy
  * Enhancement: set outdated PHP detection version to < 5.6